bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Session-36.md

 ## Ideas
 * Letter from Mo Joe waiting in Crosshaven.
-* Crosshaven parents will be confrontable about lineage, have the gift of the finger
+* Crosshaven parents will be confrontable about lineage, have the gift of the finger,
 * Call with Ande should happen
 * Parents will be meetable, will have the finger to provide, were childless but prayed for a child over and over again.
 It was a "miracle" they were delivered Alexander.
 ## Crosshaven 12th of Spring -